Dynamic Physiotherapy is open for Physiotherapy, Massage and Acupuncture. See our updated health and safety precautions here.

 • In some cases of PesCavus custom foot orthotics would be recommended in order to help reduce symptoms of the condition

-If you have any questions about PesCavus, contact our staff at Dynamic Physiotherapy.
+If you have any questions about PesCavus contact our staff at Dynamic Physiotherapy.